celery/kombu/docs/userguide/simple.rst

 Instead of defining exchanges and queues, the simple classes only requires two arguments, a connection channel and a name.
 The name is used as the queue, exchange and routing key.
-If the need arises, you can specify a :class:`~kombu.entity.Queue` as the name argument instead.
+If the need arises, you can specify a :class:`~kombu.Queue` as the name argument instead.

 In addition, the :class:`~kombu.Connection` comes with shortcuts to create simple queues using the current connection::